International

 Foreign Trade

-The United Kingdom is one of the main players in international commerce, with foreign trade representing 69% of its GDP in 2022 (World Bank).
+The United Kingdom is one of the main players in international commerce, with foreign trade representing 64% of its GDP in 2023 (World Bank).
 The country is the 6th largest importer and 15th exporter of goods in the world, and the second-largest exporter and the largest importer of commercial services (WTO).
-In 2022, the country mainly exported crude oil, mechanical power generators, medicinal and pharmaceutical products, and cars; whereas imports were led by gas, crude oil, medicinal & pharmaceutical products, refined oil, and mechanical power generators (data ONS).
+In 2022, the country mainly exported cars, mechanical power generators, medicinal & pharmaceutical products, and crude oil; whereas imports were led by cars, refined oil, crude oil, mechanical power generators (intermediate), and medicinal & pharmaceutical products (data ONS).
+Since 2018, the value of UK imports and exports has risen, but volatile price inflation has impacted trade.
+After adjusting for inflation, both imports and exports are actually lower than in 2018.

 Foreign Trade Values 20192020202120222023